buddemat/elasticsearch-queries/dumping-indices.md

 #### Use custom mapping

-To suppy a custom mapping to logstash, an index template can be created:
+To suppy a custom mapping to Logstash, an index template can be created:

 ```
         template => "/mapping/mapping.json"